 Sue: Maybe he’s finally had enough of the Daleks after all this time.
 It’s the only thing that makes any sense.

 The Dalek Supreme appears on the TARDIS scanner screen.
 He claims to have control over an army of duplicates who have infiltrated key positions on Earth.

 Me: That explains the Tory government in 1984, then.

 Stein is shot by a Dalek.

-But he still comes good when he belly flops onto the self-destruct button.
+But he still comes good by belly-flopping like a dead salmon onto the self-destruct button.

 Sue: That was… different.

 Lytton and his men walk off into the sunset.